raghuramgoalla/Git-Credential-Manager-for-Windows/Docs/Configuration.md

  The GCM honors several levels of settings, in addition to the standard local \> global \> system tiering Git uses.
 Since the GCM is HTTPS based, it'll also honor URL specific settings.
 Regardless, all of the GCM's configuration settings begin with the term `credential`.

+ Regardles, the GCM will only be used by Git if the GCM is installed and the key/value pair `credential.helper manager` is present in Git's configuration.

  For example:

  > `credential.microsoft.visualstudio.com.namespace` is more specific than `credential.visualstudio.com.namespace`, which is more specific than `credential.namespace`.

  In the examples above, the `credential.namespace` setting would affect any remote repository; the `credential.visualstudio.com.namespace` would affect any remote repository in the domain, and/or any subdomain (including `www.`) of, 'visualstudio.com'; where as the the `credential.microsoft.visualstudio.com.namespace` setting would only be applied to remote repositories hosted at 'microsoft.visualstudio.com'.

+ For the complete list of settings the GCM knows how to check for an apply, see the list below.

+### Configuration Setting Names

  **authority**